ISBM B2B Research Webinar Series

 A webinar venue for B2B marketing doctoral students and researchers to present their research and receive valuable feedback from ISBM’s global network of renowned B2B researchers and experts.

 Based on interest, ISBM will offer these webinar opportunities once a month.

-These 1 hour webinars will offer an opportunities for doctoral students or academic scholars who are new to the field the opportunity to present their research for about 30 minutes.
+These 1 hour webinars will offer an opportunity for doctoral students or academic scholars who are new to the field to present their research for about 30 minutes.
 Then a more senior scholar or expert in the domain will be a discussant for approximately 10-15 minutes and will provide feedback on the research.
 The remainder of the hour will be held for Q&A between the attendees and the presenter.

 If you have interest in presenting your research or in being a discussant for a future B2B Research Webinar, please contact Andrew Petersen or Lori Nicolini directly at ISBM.

 When Does Acquiring an International Marketing Joint Venture Create Shareholder Value for and Emerging Market Firm?

 Presented By: Kiran Pedada, Assistant Professor of Marketing, Indian School of Business

 Time: Noon – 1:00PM ET